-- (a) 1 July 2018 for the 2018-2019 financial year applying to the adopted charge rates. - (b) The date stated in the LGIP for estimates of the establishment costs for the local government's trunk infrastructure networks; - (c) The date stated in the Netserve Plan for estimates of the establishment costs for the distributor-retailer's trunk infrastructure networks.
+- (a) The date for the financial year applying to the adopted charge rates specified in section 10.4 (Schedule of Council Adopted Infrastructure Charges (under breakup agreement)). - (b) The date stated in the LGIP for estimates of the establishment costs for the local government's trunk infrastructure networks; - (c) The date stated in the Netserve Plan for estimates of the establishment costs for the distributor-retailer's trunk infrastructure networks.